-the wetlands has been the evolution sacks of potash extraction during the mid-1990s.
+A major economic development in the wetlands has been the evolution of potash extraction during the mid-1990s.
 Potash (kanwa), considered essential in Nigerian cooking, has traditionally come from sources in the Sahara, and was brought to markets on the edge of the desert by camel trains, thereby becoming correspondingly expensive.
-But potash can also be extracted by evaporation from many sites in the developed since about 1996.
+But potash can also be extracted by evaporation from many sites in the wetlands and this has rapidly developed since about 1996.
 It is now a common sight to see buyers coming to villages and removing entire pickup trucks of sacks of potash for wholesale in markets such as Nguru.
 Ironically, the availability of potash is probably connected with the desiccation of the wetlands, as crusts of potash appear on dried-out floodlands.
 Although obviously, individual householders have primary rights over potash extracted from their own land, most communities stressed that potash collection was open access, and that unlike more traditional extractive industries practised by migrants it is not customary to pay even a nominal fee to the local ruler.